mxn/llm-integration/README.md

    /** Sole constructor */
    protected FloatVectorValues() {}
 ```
-## How to run
+## How to enable
+- add dependency 'org.novomax:llm-integration-all-in-one-spring-boot-starter:0.0.1-SNAPSHOT'
-- You need to annotate an entry with annotation and you text-getter with LlmText
+- You need to annotate an entry with @EntityListeners annotation, which refers TextUpdateListener.class
+and you text-getter with @LlmText
 ```java
 import org.novomax.llm.integration.spring.client.TextUpdateListener;